epam/edp-install/docs/operator-guide/deploy-aws-eks.md

       vpc_id = "vpc-012345678910"
       ```

-## Deploy and preconfigure AWS EKS
+## Deploy and Preconfigure AWS EKS

 This step will cover the following topics: